 Moth Fun Facts, Coloring sheets, and more at http://mothnight.webs.com/education.htm

 Kids of all ages – Send us your mothing stories, moth drawing, and ideas for mothing activities with kids.
 Share photos from your mothing adventures on National Moth Week Flickr group.
-Some images maybe chosen to be featured on the NMW website, if interested please set permissions to Creative Commons.

 Click on the picture to see it bigger.